adamdruppe/arsd/README.md

 minigui.d now also depends on a new textlayouter.d, bringing its total dependencies from minigui.d, simpledisplay.d, color.d up to minigui.d, simpledisplay.d, color.d, core.d, and textlayouter.d

+dom.d, database.d, png.d, and others may start importing it at any time, so you have to assume they do from here on and have the file in your build.

 Generally speaking, I am relaxing my dependency policy somewhat to permit a little more code sharing and interoperability throughout the modules.
 While I will make efforts to maintain some degree of stand-alone functionality, many new features and even some old features may be changed to use the new module.
-As such, I reserve to right to use core.d from any module from this point forward.
+As such, I reserve to right to use core.d from *any* module from this point forward.
 You should be prepared to add it to your builds using any arsd component.

 Note that arsd.core may require user32.lib and ws2_32.lib on Windows.
 This is added automatically in most cases, and is a core component so it will be there, but if you see a linker error, this might be why.